 Professor Beckwith has been quoted in a variety of publications including the New York Times, the Dallas Morning-News, the Washington Post, the Wall Street Journal, Christianity Today, World Magazine, the Las Vegas Review-Journal, the Las Vegas Sun, the Chronicle of Higher Education, the Los Angeles Times, the Waco Tribune-Herald, the Washington Times, Touchstone Magazine, the National Catholic Register, Commonweal, Moody Magazine, Christian Research Journal, the Baptist Standard and the Salt Lake Tribune.
 Both colleagues and students have recognized him for teaching excellence.
 On April 25, 2006 he was awarded a certificate by Baylor’s undergraduate journal (The Pulse) for his “outstanding contributions to undergraduate scholarship.”
 In November 2004 he was recognized as a distinguished faculty member by Baylor University`s Mortar Board.
 The students of Trinity Graduate School (California campus) selected him Professor of the Year for the 1997-98 school year.
 During his seven years at UNLV he received a 1995 merit award (given by the Multicultural Student Affairs Office of UNLV), a professor of recognition award by the UNLV alumni association (1992), and was a finalist for university-wide and/or college-wide teaching awards in 1996, 1993, 1992, and 1991.

 He has presented academic papers, chaired sessions, and offered commentaries at the conferences of a number of professional societies including the American Philosophical Association, the American Political Science Association, the Society of Christian Philosophers, the Evangelical Philosophical Society, the American Bar Association (Science & Technology Section), the Christian Legal Society, the Evangelical Theological Society, the American Academy of Religion, the Southwestern Political Science Association, the Society of Catholic Social Scientists, the University Faculty for Life, and the Conference on Faith and History.
 He has served on the executive committees of both the Society of Christian Philosophers (1999-2002) and the Evangelical Philosophical Society (1998-2003, 2015-present).
-The 2016-17 Vice President and President-Elect of the American Catholic Philosophical Association, he has served as the 57th President of the Evangelical Theological Society (November 2006-May 2007) as well as a member of the American Philosophical Association’s Committee on Philosophy and Law from 2005 through 2008.
+The 2018 President of the American Catholic Philosophical Association, he served as the 57th President of the Evangelical Theological Society (November 2006-May 2007) as well as a member of the American Philosophical Association’s Committee on Philosophy and Law from 2005 through 2008.
 In January 2008 he was selected as the 2007 Person of the Year by Inside the Vatican Magazine.
-He and his wife, Frankie, make their home in Woodway, Texas.
+He and his wife, Frankie, make their home in Waco, Texas.